Skip to Content

 Low carb Mexican braised short ribs in a skillet

-Beef short ribs are similar to pork “spare ribs”, except they are usually larger and meatier; and they come from a cow rather than a pig of course.
+Beef short ribs are similar to pork “spare ribs”, except they are usually larger and meatier; and they come from a cow rather than a pig.

-The photo above is the dish I made with standard beef short ribs.
-I have made this dish with the boneless type of beef short ribs also (aka country-style ribs) and it was great both ways.
+The photo above is the Mexican dish I made with standard beef short ribs.
+I have made this dish with the boneless type of pork short ribs also (aka country-style ribs) and it was great both ways.

 Beef short ribs sliced to 3” pieces on a white plate.